Kanchanaburi History & Geography

 Close by is the World War II & JEATH War Museum where a lot of the materials that were used during the infamous World War II are displayed.
 (Note: There are two museums in Kanchanaburi called the JEATH War Museum and is easy to get confused, the original JEATH War Museum is located at a temple called Wat Tai along Saeng Chu To Road.
 See below for more details.)

 This bridge was mostly utilised by the Japanese during the war to transport different war materials from India.
 It had a history of existence from late 1942 when its construction was started.
-Tourists travelling to River Kwai Bridge can enjoy watching the train pass over the Bridge as well as walk across the bridge, when is safe to do so.
+Tourists traveling to River Kwai Bridge can enjoy watching the train pass over the Bridge as well as walk across the bridge, when is safe to do so.

 Thailand-Burma Railway Center